A Christmas Carol

 Dickens was already established as one of the great novelists of our time with Oliver Twist, David Copperfield, A Tale of Two Cities, and Great Expectations among many other writings.
 Dickens just returned from a trip to America and was working on his next book Martin Chuzzlewit early in 1943.

-Dickens belief in the story of Scrooge and the Ghosts of Christmas was so strong he paid for the illustration and publishing costs himself.
+Dickens belief in the story of Scrooge and the Ghosts of Christmas was so strong that decided to pay for the illustration and publishing costs himself.
 He hired the best illustrator in London, John Leech, who struggled drawing a Merry Ghost.

 And as Tiny Tim says,